ApolloAuto/apollo/modules/tools/adataset/README.md

 ## Convert dataset
-`adataset` is used to convert datasets (nuScenes, KITTI) to Apollo record file.
+`adataset` is used to convert datasets (nuScenes, KITTI, ApolloScape) to Apollo record file.
 This way we can guarantee **the consistency of training data and test data**, including sensor intrinsics and extrinsics parameter files, thus speeding up model validation.

 ## Install
 ```